Important information regarding THERAPY ACT

 Who will assess whether children have special early intervention needs?

 A new ACT Government Child Development Service commenced in January 2016 to support families who have concerns about their child’s development.
-It provides assessment and referral for children 0-6 years and children 7-8 years with complex needs who have not had a previous diagnosis.
+It provides assessment and referral for children 0-6 years and children 7-8 years with complex needs who have not had a previous assessment by an allied health professional.
 It will also provide Autism assessment for children aged to 12 years.
 This service will refer children to the NDIS where appropriate.
 Children eligible for the NDIS will then purchase therapy services from the non-government sector through their NDIS funding package.

 For information on the Child Development Service and its Physiotherapy and Speech Pathology Drop-In Clinics go to: